What Is Prostate Cancer?

 What Causes Prostate Cancer?

 Prostate cancer affects mainly older men.
 About 80% of cases are in men over 65, and less than 1% of cases are in men under 50.
-Men with a family history of prostate cancer are more likely to get it.
+African-american men and men with a family history of prostate cancer are more likely to get it.

 Doctors don’t know what causes prostate cancer, but diet contributes to the risk.
 Men who eat lots of fat from red meat are most likely to have prostate cancer.
 Eating meat may be risky for other reasons: Meat cooked at high temperatures produces cancer-causing substances that affect the prostate.
 The disease is much more common in countries where meat and dairy products are common than in countries where the diet consists of rice, soybean products, and vegetables.